China is confident economy grew 6.7% in 2016

 China

-is confident to have reached an economic growth of 6.7 per cent in 2016, within a targeted range set earlier in the year, Vice Finance
+is confident to have reached an economic growth of 6.7 per cent in 2016, within a targeted range set earlier in the year, Vice-Finance Minister Zhu Guangyao said on Sunday.

 Many analysts believe growth was lower than official data suggests, but acknowledge that the construction boom significantly underpinned the economy.